ZacharyKline/microblog/README.md

 Version 0.4
 Added database information and did a bunch of testing inside the shell.
 Imported modules flask-sqlalchemy and flask-migrate, and added app shell processor for the microblog.py

+Version 0.5 Added registration and login features to the microblog.
+Implementing the code in part 5 of the tutorial.